BlackDragonBE/GPDWin2XTUManager/README.md

 ## FAQ

+Q: I love this!
+Can I buy you a beer/coffee?
+A: Sure!
+You can donate [here](https://www.paypal.me/blackdragonbe).
+Thanks! <3

 Q: Do I still need to download and install the Intel Extreme Tuning Utility?
 A: Yes!
 This application "talks" with XTU in order to apply the settings.
 Download it here: https://downloadcenter.intel.com/download/24075/Intel-Extreme-Tuning-Utility-Intel-XTU-
 The app will also prompt you to download XTU if it's not installed yet.